System Maintenance occurs every Friday.

 What Will I Learn By Taking This Class?

 1. Overview of Reliability and Statistics.
-Participants learn the fundamentals of statistics, sample sizes, distributions and their parameters.
+Participants will learn the fundamentals of statistics, sample sizes, distributions and their parameters.

 3. Qualification Principles.
-Participants learn how test structures can be designed to help test for a particular failure mechanism.
+Participants will learn how test structures can be designed to help test for a particular failure mechanism.

 4. Test Strategies.
-Participants learn about the JEDEC test standards, how to design screening tests, and how to perform burn-in testing effectively.
+Participants will learn about the JEDEC test standards, how to design screening tests, and how to perform burn-in testing effectively.

 Course Objectives